 Include sell-on fee

-If you’re after a player who you believe will be a long-term addition to your squad then adding a sell-on fee in negotiations is a shrewd way to help convince a club to lower their asking price.
-It’s a little sneaky but a sell-on fee doesn’t impact you if you don’t actually sell a player on.
+If you’re after a player you believe will be a long-term addition to your squad, then adding a sell-on fee in negotiations is a smart way to help convince a club to lower their asking price.
+It’s a little sneaky, but a sell-on fee doesn’t impact you if you don’t sell a player on.

 Consider player swaps

-Another way in which you can get a club to accept a lower transfer fee is by adding a player to the deal.
-Generally, speaking players who are not in your plans or on the fringes of the squad are good choices to serve as the makeweight.
-There’s a double benefit involved here too because not only can you lower the cost of your target but it will also free up space on your wage budget.
+Another way you can get a club to accept a lower transfer fee is by adding a player to the deal.
+Generally, players who are not in your plans or on the fringes of the squad are good choices to serve as the makeweight.
+There’s a double benefit involved here, too, because not only can you lower the cost of your target, but it will also free up space on your wage budget.

 Know who you’re negotiating with

-If Barcelona or PSG come knocking and they really want a player chances are they will be willing to pay for them.
+If Barcelona or PSG come knocking and they want a player, they will be willing to pay for them.
 In those cases, you can afford to push your asking prices up a little.
-Be careful though, ask for too much from anyone and they will tell you where to go.
-The same logic applies when dealing with clubs who clearly cannot afford your demands.
-If you really want – or need – to offload a player, you may have to compromise.
+Be careful though, ask for too much from anyone, and they will tell you where to go.
+The same logic applies when dealing with clubs that clearly cannot afford your demands.
+If you want – or need – to offload a player, you may have to compromise.

-This should go without saying but we’re all guilty of jumping the gun on occasion.
-Basically, try not get too greedy and do your best to maintain good relations.
+This should go without saying, but we’re all guilty of jumping the gun on occasion.
+Try not to get too greedy and do your best to maintain good relations.
 The last thing you want is for negotiations to break down.